David Collins - Deputy Principal / Head of Senior School

 - School counsellors: Inaburra offers students the services of a qualified counsellor.

 - Welfare: Our welfare staff are committed to the general well-being of students and supporting families.
 This includes the Orientation Camp for Year 7 and parent seminars from well-respected speakers.

 - Learning Enrichment: Dr Lye Chan Long leads a professional and dedicated team who are committed to supporting, extending and enriching students through their learning.

 - Peer-to-peer leadership: Students are encouraged to actively support other students, regardless of whether or not they hold leadership positions.
 Some of their activities include assisting with Year 7 orientation and peer-to-peer tutoring.

 The students can also experience support and care through their Home Group leaders and Year Advisors.

 Senior School Leaders

 The Year 9 leaders are selected after a poll of their peers and the input of staff.
-They support the work of the school and one of their most important roles is assisting the new Year 7 students with their transition in to Senior School.
+They support the work of the school with one of their most important roles being to assist the new Year 7 students with their transition to Senior School.

 Year 12 leaders are elected by their peers and staff.
-In addition to the general responsibilities and opportunities that come with this role, leaders are assigned to an area of school activity which allows them to develop and exercise their leadership gifts.
+In addition to the general responsibilities and opportunities that come with this role, leaders are assigned a portfolio which allows them to develop and exercise their leadership gifts.

-The School Captains for 2017 are Grace Easton and Hamish Wilson.
-Grace and Hamish are held in the highest regard by students and staff alike, both are very active in the life of the school and both consistently demonstrate the Christian character that is expected of student leaders at Inaburra School.
+The School Captains for 2018 are Georgia Bowden and Harrison Cramb.
+Georgia and Harrison are held in the highest regard by students and staff alike, both are very active in the life of the school and both consistently demonstrate the Christian character that is expected of student leaders at Inaburra School.